Peter Hudnut

-Peter Hudnut (born February 16, 1980) is an American water polo player.
+Peter Hudnut (born February 16, 1980) is an American water polo player who competed for Stanford University.
 He was a member of the United States men's national water polo team at the 2008 Beijing Olympics.
+He later coached high school and collegiate water polo and after receiving an MBA from Stanford, worked in the field of Real Estate development in Los Angeles.
 In the championship game, the USA team won the silver medal, defeated by Hungary.